Switching Diodes Basics: Working, Types and Circuit Analysis

 The main parameters of 2AK series switching diodes

-High-speed Switching Diodes have a shorter reverse recovery time than general switching diodes and have faster on and off frequencies.
-Commonly used domestic high-speed switching diodes are the 2CK series, 1N series, 1S series, 1SS series (leaded plastic package), and RLS series (surface mount).
+High-speed switching diodes have significantly shorter reverse recovery times compared to general switching diodes and can operate at faster on/off frequencies.
+Commonly used domestic high-speed switching diodes include the 2CK series, 1N series, 1S series, and 1SS series (leaded plastic package), as well as the RLS series (surface mount).
+These diodes are essential in high-frequency applications such as RF switching, pulse circuits, and fast rectification.
+Modern variants include Schottky barrier diodes and fast recovery diodes, which offer even better performance for specific applications.

 High-speed diode model parameters